RationAI/xopat/README.md

 ####  `plugins.php` and `./plugins/`
-The visualizer supports **plugins** - a `JavaScript` files that, if certain policy is kept, allow seamless integrating of functionality to the visualizer.
+The visualizer supports **plugins** - a `JavaScript` files that, if certain policy is kept, allow seamless integration of functionality to the visualizer.
 See `./plugins/README.md`.
 Plugins are placed in `./plugins/` folder.

 ### `./webgl/`